E-Cigarette, or Vaping, Associated Lung Injury (EVALI)

 Emergency Administrative Rule to Temporarily Prohibit the Sale of Flavored E-Cigarettes

 A local district judge in Ravalli County issued a temporary restraining order (TRO) against MT DPHHS on Friday October 18.
 The restraining order will be in effect for 10 days (through October 28) and it bars the Department from implementing the emergency rule on flavored e-cigarette products for that time-period.
-A hearing is scheduled for October 30 to address this matter.
+A hearing took place October 30 to address this matter.
+As of November 21 no ruling has been made.
 In the interim - steps should not be taken to implement and enforce the emergency rule.

 Need Help Quitting?